gomorpheus/morpheus-docs/logs/logging.rst

 Once you see the ASCI art show up you will be able to log back into the User Interface.
 A new audit file will have been created called audit.log and will found in the default |morpheus| log path which is ``/var/log/morpheus/morpheus-ui/``

-Instead of writing the output to a logile, you could create an Appender definition for your SIEM audit database product
+Instead of writing the output to a log file, you could create an Appender definition for your SIEM audit database product

 morpheus-ssl nginx logs